nsh135/_SIMPOR_/README.md

 ## SIMPOR
 This repo implements the idea in the manuscript SIMPOR, a imbalanced learning approache which generates synthetic samples for minority that maximizing posterior ratio.

-(The paper is under review and code is still under development.
+(The paper is under review and code is under development.
 Please stay tuned. )

 * Set up the environment using pip with the requirment in 'environment.txt'